MiguelEVeliz/fibonacci_web_service/README.md

 Requirements
 ------------
+Make sure git is also installed, if not you can install it like this:

+    $ sudo apt-get install git

 You need Python 3.4 or later to run fibonacci_web_service.
 You can have multiple Python versions (2.x and 3.x) installed on the same system without problems.